rudratalur/qr-code-component-main/README.md

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+You can Check the site hosted [here] (https://rudratalur-qr-code.netlify.app/)

 ## Table of contents

 - [Overview](#overview)